sfosterj/SFJ_Academy/README.md

-Basic Ships Navigation, a screenshot of exists in the About folder.
+Basic Ships Navigation, a screenshot can be viewed in the About folder.

-Basic Ships Navigation for Two Forces, a screenshot of exists in the About folder.
+Basic Ships Navigation for Two Forces, a screenshot can be viewed in the About folder.

 Regards,